Updated January 2024

 2. Credibility: High Graduate Employment Rates

 Another good way to evaluate the quality of the legal assistant curriculum (and instructor) is by asking for each school's graduate employment rates.
 This term refers to the percentage of graduates who are now working in their field after completing training.
 Since the goal is to secure work in your field quickly after graduation, this information should be a key factor in your decision-making process.

 Graduate employment rates should be easily found on the college website; but if not, ask for this number during the inquiry process.

 3. Reputation: Positive Reviews from Legal Assistant Students

-Want to know more about the overall student experience at the legal assistant colleges you're considering in Winnipeg?
+Want to know more about the overall student experience at the legal assistant colleges you're considering?
 Look to each school's website for testimonials and reviews from current and past students.

 Long-standing and reputable institutions tend to attract the most qualified instructors and provide the most up-to-date classroom facilities and campus resources.

 4. Flexibility: Options for Online Legal Assistant Courses